-When Satan Tempts Jesus, Jesus Responds by Quoting Scripture
+When Satan Tempts Jesus and He Quotes Scripture

 Satan makes three attempts to stop Jesus and to each one, Jesus counters by quoting the Bible.
 Jesus doesn’t try to ignore Satan.
 He doesn’t tell him to go away.
 And he doesn’t simply say “No” (all things I have tried).